 (1).
-Duality: Chern-Simons \iff Calabi-Yau.
+Duality: Gauge theory, Chern-Simons \iff Calabi-Yau in String theory.

 (2).
-Differential equation: cut-and-join equation from both representation theory and geometry.
+Convolution formulas encoded in the moduli spaces and in the combinatorics of symmetric groups. \Rightarrow Differential equation: cut-and-join equation from both representation theory and geometry.